and the 'Trouble' with Point of View

-They were instructed to write down the answer and to bring it back to King Croesus immediately.
+They were instructed to write down the answer and to bring it back to King Croesus as quickly as they could.

 On that particular day, Croesus said he would be engaged in a very unique and rare action in his own palace,

-an action he did not divulge to anyone, in fact, it is said that he had not even conceived of the act, himself,
+an action he would not divulge to anyone, in fact, it is said that he had not even conceived of the act, himself,

 before he sent his envoys out.